-Sarlat is without a doubt one of the most attractive and most visited medieval towns in France, with the extensive historic centre containing innumerable impressive medieval buildings and monuments.
-Equally important there are almost no new buildings in the centre to spoil the overall impression and the centre is listed as a 'secteur sauvegardé to restrict future development.
+France This Way comment: Sarlat is without a doubt one of the most attractive and most visited medieval towns in France, with the extensive historic centre containing innumerable impressive medieval buildings and monuments.
+Equally important there are almost no new buildings in the centre to spoil the overall impression that you are in a medieval town.

-To ensure you make the most of your visit your first stop should be Sarlat Tourist Office (Rue Tourny, near the front of the cathedral) to get a map of the town centre (although the map is very lacking in detail and information!).
+To ensure you make the most of your visit your first stop should be Sarlat Tourist Office on Rue Tourny, near the front of the cathedral, to get a map of the town centre (although the map is rather lacking in detail and information).

-Your visit will usually start in the Place de la Liberté, a good introduction to Sarlat since it includes many fine townhouses that span the period of growth of the town, the Town Hall, some attractive medieval arcades.
+Your visit will usually start in the Place de la Liberté, a good introduction to Sarlat since it includes many fine townhouses that span the period of growth of the town as well as the Town Hall and some attractive medieval arcades.

 At the northern end of the square follow the street past the small church that has been converted into an indoor market and into the ancient geese market (the Place du Marche aux Oies) and along the rue des Consuls.
 This square and street contain many of the grandest houses in Sarlat, including the Gisson Manor.

-Situated on the Place du Marche aux Oies this grand 13th century townhouse has been fully renovated and furnished (mostly in 17th century style) and is open to the public (admission 7 euros when we visited), giving an interesting glimpse of what life was like inside these grand houses.
+Situated on the Place du Marche aux Oies the grand 13th century townhouse called the Manoir de Gisson has been fully renovated and furnished, mostly in the 17th century style, and is open to the public (admission around 8 euros), giving an interesting glimpse of what life was like inside these grand houses.